statwangz/MCube-tutorial/docs/source/index.rst

 The R package ``MCube`` (`GitHub repository <https://github.com/YangLabHKUST/MCube>`_) implements the methods in the **MMM** paper.
-**MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.
+**MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for the statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.

 Beginning with the raw count data, **MMM** uses a log-mixture structure to account for cell type composition while simultaneously correcting for the spot and platform effects between ST and single‐cell RNA sequencing (scRNA-seq) data.